Shohei Ohtani hits 3 homers, strikes out 10 in Dodgers' clinching 5-1 NLCS win over Brewers

 “That was special," Freeman said.
 "We’ve just been playing really good baseball for a while now, and the inevitable kind of happened today — Shohei.
 Oh my God.
 I’m still speechless.”

-After capping a 9-1 rampage through the NL playoffs with this singular performance by Ohtani, the Dodgers are headed to the World Series for the 23rd time in franchise history, including 14 pennants since moving from Brooklyn to Los Angeles.
+Following a 9-1 rampage through the NL playoffs, the Dodgers are headed to the World Series for the 23rd time in franchise history, including 14 pennants since moving from Brooklyn to Los Angeles.
 Only the Yankees, last year’s opponent, have made more appearances in the Fall Classic (41).

 Los Angeles will have a week off before the World Series begins next Friday, either in Toronto or at Dodger Stadium against Seattle.
 The Mariners beat the Blue Jays 6-2 earlier Friday to take a 3-2 lead in the ALCS, which continues Sunday at Rogers Centre.

-The Dodgers had never swept an NLCS in 16 previous appearances, but they became only the fifth team to sweep this series while thoroughly dominating a 97-win Milwaukee club.
+The Dodgers had never swept an NLCS in 16 previous appearances, but they became only the fifth team to sweep this series while thoroughly dominating a Milwaukee club that led the major leagues with 97 wins during the season.
 Los Angeles is the first team to sweep a best-of-seven postseason series since 2022, and the first to sweep an NLCS since Washington in 2019.

-“I’ll tell you, before this season started, they said the Dodgers are ruining baseball,” Los Angeles manager Dave Roberts shouted to the crowd during the on-field celebration.
+“I’ll tell you, before this season started, they said the Dodgers are ruining baseball,” Roberts shouted to the crowd during the on-field celebration.
 “Let’s get four more wins and really ruin baseball!”

 The NL Central champion Brewers were eliminated by the Dodgers for the third time during their current stretch of seven playoff appearances in eight years.
 Even after setting a franchise record for wins this season, Milwaukee is still waiting for its first World Series appearance since 1982.